derbuur/DCS-Weather-Forecast/README.md

 # DCS-Weather-Forecast
-Making a forecast of mission weather using the dynamic weather in Digital Combat Simulator
+Making a forecast of mission weather using the dynamic weather in Digital Combat Simulator.
+This programm is in an alpha status!!!!!!!!!!!

 The dynamic weather system in DCS depends on placing pseudo cyclones in mission editor.
 From these pseudo zyclones the game engine calculate the weather system in game.
 This program try to reengineer the variabls with will result in the mission weather.